Johnson County, Kansas Border Troubles

 This same year, a remarkable battle was fought in the western part of Johnson County.
 Being fought on Bull Creek on September 1, 1856.
 General James Lane met the Pro-slavery forces under General Reid, where the village of Lanesfield was located.
 Lane’s forces numbered about 400, while Reid’s were about 1,500.
 After skirmishers had exchanged a few shots on either side, Reid ordered his men to fall back.
 This order was obeyed with enthusiasm, and the men, panic-stricken, fell clear back to Westport, Missouri, a distance of 30 miles, without stopping to rest their tired steeds.
 After the fight, General Lane’s men burned the residence of Richard McCamish in retaliation for his having taken part in the fight under Reid.

 Perhaps nothing more clearly shows the purpose of the slavery supporters and their utter and wanton disregard of the principles of right and liberty than the records of early elections in a small precinct named Oxford, in Johnson County, near the Missouri line, containing eleven houses.
 On October 5, 1857, an election was held for Councilmen, Senators, and Representatives in the Legislature.
 On October 19, Governor Robert J. Walker issued a proclamation rejecting the full return from the Oxford precinct.
 This return was a manuscript 50 feet long, containing 1,628 names, mostly of imaginary voters.
-The next day, a Democratic meeting was held at Lecompton, of which Major G. D. Hand of Johnson County was secretary.
+The next day, a Democratic meeting was held at Lecompton, and Major G. D. Hand of Johnson County was the secretary.
 The meeting passed a long series of resolutions severely condemning the Governor for his actions in this matter.
 Had the return been admitted, it would have changed the party character of the Legislature, transferring from the Free-state to the Pro-slavery side three Councilmen and eight Representatives.
 On December 21, 1857, an election was held on the Lecompton Constitution.
 Oxford precinct again distinguished itself by casting 1,214 illegal votes.
 Shawnee cast 729 illegal votes in this election.
 At this election, W. J. Sheraff, A. A. Cox, H. W. Jones, and J. B. Wiley were chosen as representatives in the legislature from Johnson County.

 Constitution Hall in Lecompton, Kansas by Kathy Alexander.